 - My third favorite is really just a fruit salad.
 You could use strawberries, watermelon, cantaloupe, mandarin oranges, pears, and other berries of your choice for this one.
 I will first wash them off, and then cut them into bite size pieces.
 I also like to cut/rip the chocolate mint leaves into smaller pieces, so the chocolate mint leaves aren't too overwhelming.
 However you create your fruit salad is up to you.

-To note: If you add chocolate mint leaves into any recipe, be it cookies, fudge, or other baked goods, you may want to chop them into small sprinkle sized pieces so it doesn't seem so awkward biting into something and getting a huge chunk of leaf to gnaw on.
+Note: If you add chocolate mint leaves into any recipe, be it cookies, fudge, or other baked goods, you may want to chop them into small sprinkle sized pieces so it doesn't seem so awkward biting into something and getting a huge chunk of leaf to gnaw on.
 Subtle is sometimes better.
-There is a variety of ideas you can do.
-Such as:
+There is a variety of ideas you can try:

 - And so on!

 There are endless ideas out there when it comes to baked goods and the like.
 My personal favorite is making chocolate cake (from a box and following its directions—it's easier for me) and adding those chopped up sprinkles of chocolate mint leaves into the mixture.

 As the cake bakes in the oven, the chocolate mint leaves work like an extract to give that mint flavor.
 I add green food coloring to the container of vanilla frosting and just frost the cake, proceeding with more sprinkles of chopped mint.
 To add on extra, I take fresh leaves and arrange them in a fan in each of the four corners.
 If you're doing a round cake, you could arrange the leaves as a simple border.

 Other Food Ideas